oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   optional: <is_optional>
   allocation: <allocation_property_assignments>
 ```
-In some cases, the `relationship` keyname in a relationship assignment
+In some cases, the `relationship` keyname in a requirement assignment
 is only used to refine the type of the relationship and does not
 assign properties, attributes, or interfaces.
 In that case, a
-single-line grammar can be used for the `relationship` keyname where
+single-line *relationship assignment* grammar can be used where the
-the string value of the `relationship` keyname refers to the symbolic
+string value of the `relationship` keyname refers to the symbolic name
-name of the type of the relationship.
+of the type of the relationship.
 This single-line `relationship`
-keyname grammar is shown here:
+assignment grammar is shown here:
 ```yaml
 <requirement_name>:
   capability: <capability_symbolic_name> | <capability_type_name>